organix/uFork/proto.md

 Since message-events are asynchronous, sending is decoupled from receiving.
 The sender never knows when (or if) a message arrives.
-The receiver doesn't when a message was sent, or the identity of the sender.
+The receiver doesn't know when a message was sent, or the identity of the sender.

 The most common use of single-value messages